 9. Status and update of the Privacy Policy

-This privacy policy is currently valid and has the status of November 2024.
+This privacy policy is currently valid and has the status of July 2025.
 Due to the further development of our website or due to changes in legal or official requirements, we reserve the right to change this privacy policy.